IRS Streamlined Installment Agreement

 Streamlined Installment Agreements and the Fresh Start Initiative

 In 2011, the IRS’s Fresh Start Initiative changed the eligibility levels for the Streamlined Installment Agreement.
-Before the change, businesses needed to have less than $10,000 in tax debt, and individuals needed to have less than $25,000.
-Now, however, individuals can qualify with up to $100,000 in tax debt, and businesses can qualify with an income tax balance up to $25,000.
-Furthermore, out of business sole-proprietors qualify for streamlined installment agreements up to $100,000.
+Before the change, businesses needed to have less than $10,000 in tax debt, and individuals were required to have less than $25,000.
+Now, however, individuals can qualify with up to $100,000 in tax debt (with exceptions), and businesses can be eligible with an income tax balance of up to $25,000.

 SIAs and Tax Liens

-Individuals who owe $25,000 or less that set up a direct debit SIA or payroll deduction SIA, can have tax liens withdrawn from their credit report.
-Before the IRS withdraws a tax lien, the taxpayer must make three consecutive monthly payments.
-With recent IRS expanded criteria, a tax lien is only placed if the debt balance is $50,000 or more, or if the balance is between $25,000 and $50,000 and the individual taxpayer refuses to use direct debit or payroll deduction as a payment method.
+Individuals who owe $25,000 or less and set up a direct debit SIA or payroll deduction SIA, can have tax liens withdrawn.
+Before the IRS removes a tax lien, the taxpayer must make three consecutive monthly payments.
+With recent IRS expanded criteria, a tax lien is generally only placed if the debt balance is $50,000 or more, or if the balance is between $25,000 and $50,000, and–the taxpayer refuses to use direct debit or payroll deduction as a payment method.

 Recent IRS Changes

-Normally, with balances under $50k, individuals can obtain up to 72-month terms.
+Usually, with balances under $50k, individuals can obtain up to 72-month terms.
 In late 2016, the IRS began testing new criteria for individuals with more than $50k in tax debt.
-The IRS extended the test until the end of September 2018.
-Specifically, individuals with balances between $50,000 to $100,000 can take advantage of 84-month SIA terms as long as the debt is paid before the CSEDs and the payment method is direct debit or payroll deduction.
-Furthermore, only out of business sole-proprietors debts between $50,000 to $100,000 can take advantage of the new 84-month plan.
+Specifically, individuals with balances between $50,000 to $100,000 used to be able to take advantage of 84-month SIA terms as long as the debt is paid before the CSEDs and the payment method is direct debit or payroll deduction.
+However, the IRS has not recently extended the test for 2020.

-Generally, active businesses with balances of $25,000 or less can obtain 36-month SIAs.
-Similarly, businesses can qualify for streamlined trust-fund (payroll tax) repayment plans, as long as they pay off the balance within 24 months or by the CSED (whichever comes first).
+Generally, active businesses with balances of $25,000 or less can obtain 24-month SIAs.
+Similarly, companies can qualify for streamlined trust-fund (payroll tax) repayment plans, as long as they pay off the balance within 24 months or by the CSED (whichever comes first).